Chuuk Lagoon: Economy and infrastructure

 Most of the roads and transportation systems are poor or in disrepair; an extensive infrastructural redevelopment plan began, consisting of a five-phase project to completely reconstruct the existing sewer, water and storm drainage systems as well as pour concrete roadways in the majority of the villages of Weno.

 Chuuk International Airport (IATA airport code TKK) is on the administrative island of Weno.
 It is served by United Airlines.

 The government operates a radio station.
 Interisland communication is often accomplished using citizens' band radio.
 Telephone services are limited on Chuuk, though a cellular network is established within some islands of the lagoon and in the near future on the outer islands.
-High speed Internet access via ADSL has been made available on a monthly subscription basis on the Island of Weno from May 2010.
+High speed Internet access via ADSL was made available on a monthly subscription basis on the Island of Weno from May 2010.

 Tourism, especially scuba diving among the many wrecks of Truk Lagoon, is the island's main industry.
 Copra (dried coconut meat) is the only cash crop, and output is relatively insignificant.
 Most of the inhabitants of outlying islands engage in subsistence activity only.